 My mouth is not 100% right 100% of the time, but I saw a lot of spiritual growth during that season.
 In place of speaking the way I had always done, I saw the fruit of love, peace, gentleness, etc. in my words popping up more and more.

 So we need to allow the Husbandman to have His way in the garden of our heart.
-He will make a work of beautiful spiritual growth.
+He will make a work of beautiful spiritual growth out of fallow ground.

 Have you ever had the Lord lead you to give up something a little at a time?